hweifluids/LatticeUrbanWind/README.md

 ## Contact

-If you have questions, suggestions, or want to collaborate, feel free to reach out (Huanxia Wei).
+If you have questions, suggestions, or want to collaborate or contribute (then as a paper co-author), feel free to reach out (Huanxia Wei).

 - Email: huanxia.wei@u.nus.edu
 - WeChat: TJerCZ